AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 - `1970/01/01` for date column
 - `1970/01/01 00:00:00` for timestamp column

-- default timezone if not specified for both timestamps and dates is *UTC*; this can be changed via
+- default timezone if not specified for both timestamps and dates is *UTC*; this can be changed via application settings `defaultTimestampTimeZone` and `defaultDateTimeZone`
 - default locale and the decimal symbols based on that is *US*.
 Therefore:
   - minus sign is *"-"*
   - decimal separator is *"."*